FouL06/Cpp-Development-Docker-Container/README.md

-# Docker-Container-Setup
-Powershell automation script designed for my 3505 class at the University of Utah.
-Installs all components required for Docker to run on a windows computer, configuring Windows subsystem for linux allowing docker containers to run linux distributions.
-Installed Docker if the users computer does not already have it, and creates required docker files and directories to be used by docker.
-For live testing, I have included a simple volume for the docker container to use to which users can store and create files live that the docker container will then use for storing of persistent files.
-Powershell will then run all commands required for docker to build and then run the container.
+# C++ & Rust Development Docker Image
+Designed to automate and unify docker image setup for my CS 3505 class at the University of Utah.
+Scripts are designed for both MacOS, and Windows enviorments.
+The scripts will automatically create the nessesary file structure needed for a persistent volumn that docker can then use for saving of course work.
+The script will automatically create the Dockerfile with all nessesary packages needed for the development enviorment; including, make, gcc, gdb, git, vim or nano, and bash-completion.

+## Prerequisites that need to be installed

 # Tech-Stack
 - Windows Subsystem for Linux